anubissbe/any-cli/README.md

 - Git Branch: main (clean)

 You: Show me the main CLI module
-🤖 CLAUDE: I'll read the main CLI module for you...
+🤖 Plato: I'll read the main CLI module for you...

 [File content with syntax highlighting displayed]

-You: Add better error handling to the health check function 🤖 CLAUDE: I'll analyze the health check function and suggest improvements...
+You: Add better error handling to the health check function 🤖 Plato: I'll analyze the health check function and suggest improvements...

 [Analysis and code suggestions]